Regulation of Laboratory Waste

 Treatment of Hazardous Waste in the Laboratory without a Permit

-EPA and state regulations prohibit the treatment of even very small quantities of waste in laboratories.
-Many of these wastes could be easily and safely rendered non-hazardous or less-hazardous through controlled laboratory procedures.
-Instead, regulations require a myriad of packaging, labeling, manifesting, recordkeeping, and shipping requirements for off-site disposal.
+Some EPA and state regulations have been interpreted to prohibit the treatment of even very small quantities of waste in laboratories.
+Many of these wastes could be safely rendered non-hazardous or less-hazardous through fundamental laboratory procedures.
 The procedures for many of these treatment processes are well established, and the expertise to treat these wastes safely is available.
 Additional controls, including requirements for written plans, training, and quantity limits, would provide assurance of proper handling.
 These procedures would reduce the volume of hazardous wastes that must be transported for off-site treatment or incineration and represents good, waste-minimization practice.

-- ACS recommends that legislation, rulemaking, and guidance allow qualified laboratory personnel to treat small quantities of hazardous waste without a permit.
+- ACS recommends that legislation, rulemaking, and guidance allow qualified laboratory personnel to treat laboratory scale quantities, as defined by OSHA, of hazardous waste without a permit.

 The American Chemical Society (ACS) Board of Directors Committee on Public Affairs and Public Relations adopted this statement on behalf of the Society at the recommendation of the Committee on Chemical Safety.